Employee Spotlight: SmartBug's Digital Marketing Specialist Shares About Juneteenth & Multicultural Marketing

 By Natalie Boyd

-SmartBug is setting out to create an Inclusive Culture.
+SmartBug is setting out to create an inclusive culture.
 No walls.
 No ceilings.
 No excuses.
-While we don’t pretend to be perfect, we promise to always work toward dissolving the walls, ceilings, and excuses that hinder creating a healthy and inclusive workforce.
+While we don’t pretend to be perfect, we promise to always work toward dissolving the walls, ceilings, and excuses that hinder the creation of a healthy and inclusive workforce.
 SmartBug is dedicated to continual improvement.
 That starts with having the right conversations.

-Today’s conversation is with SmartBug’s Digital Marketing Specialist, Natalie Boyd, where she shares with us a bit about what we’re celebrating on Juneteenth, and how you can incorporate diversity into your marketing campaigns.
+Today’s conversation is with SmartBug’s digital marketing specialist, Natalie Boyd.
+She shares with us a bit about what we’re celebrating on Juneteenth and how you can incorporate diversity into your marketing campaigns.

 Q: What are we celebrating on Juneteenth?